shadowwalker/next-pwa/README.md

   - default to `/sw.js`
   - set to other file name if you want to customize the output service worker file name
 - runtimeCaching - caching strategies (array or callback function)
-  - default: see the **Default Runtime Caching** section for the default configuration
+  - default: see the **Runtime Caching** section for the default configuration
   - accept an array of cache entry objects, [please follow the structure here](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-build#.RuntimeCachingEntry)
   - Note: the order in the array matters.
 The first rule that capture the request wins.
 Therefore, please **ALWAYS** put rules with larger scope behind the rules with smaller and specific scope.
 - publicExcludes - array of glob pattern strings to excludes files in `public` folder being precached.